-The Mansfield Trail Dump site is located in a residential area of Byram Township, Sussex County, New Jersey (see Figure 1).
-The site was likely used as a waste dump for septic and industrial wastes from the late 1950s to the early 1970s.
+The Mansfield Trail Dump site is located in a residential area of Byram Township, Sussex County, New Jersey (Figure 1).
+The site appears to have been used as a waste dump for septic and industrial wastes from the late 1950s to the early 1970s.
 The site includes various waste disposal trenches in a wooded area.
 These wastes contaminated the groundwater beneath the site.
 The groundwater contamination extends beyond the dump areas into an adjacent residential neighborhood (See Figure 2).